gschmutz/bigdata-spark-workshop/11-scheduling-with-airflow/README.md

 ![](./images/airflow-with-dag-details-run3.png)

 This is very helpful for debugging, should you run into an error with one of the tasks.
+We can see that the logs are stored in S3 (in the `admin-bucket` in MinIO).

 Use the Minio Console to check that the raw data has been loaded an the refined data created.